Tax Information Hub | Pensions and Tax Planning | TailorMade Pensions

 There is a new Double Tax Treaty between the UK and the UAE

 Capital Gains: There is none taxable in Dubai.

 Nothing on this page or website should be construed as personal tax advice in the US or the UK.
 We are not tax advisors and not regulated as such but we do understand taxation of pension funds in the UK.
 This page is not designed to give you personal Tax Advice but is designed to provide information that will help people understand the type of Tax Advice they should be seeking.

 Aisa International is registered with the FSB as Aisa International (PTY) Ltd – No. 47638 and authorised for provision of intermediary services in South Africa.
 We also have a US registered company with the SEC.
-Aisa Direct, a U.K. limited corporation, is authorised and regulated by the FCA – Reg.189652, for provision of intermediary services through the EEA under both the IMD and MiFID, including a branch called Aisa International.
+Aisa Financial Planning, a UK limited corporation, is authorised and regulated by the FCA – Reg.189652, for provision of intermediary services through the EEA under both the IMD and MiFID, including a branch called Aisa International.